dev-zha/simple-crud-app/README.md

-# Full Stack Web Application with Express.js, Prisma, React, and JWT Authentication
+# Simple Full Stack Web Application

 This repository contains both the backend and frontend projects for a full-stack web application built with Express.js, Prisma ORM, React, and JWT authentication.